charanhu/Applied_Machine_Learning_Fundamentals/_build/html/_sources/How_to_read_this_Book.md

 # How to READ this BOOK

-This book is written using Jupyter Notebook.
-That means that you can execute all code written in the book.
-You can run the code by either downloading the source code or launching live Jupyter sessions in the cloud directly from your book.
+Jupyter Notebook was used to create this book.
+This implies that you can run every piece of code in the book.
+Either download the source code or start real-time Jupyter sessions in the cloud right from your book to run the programme.

-Simply click the launch button in the top right corner of the book to launch notebook with Google Colab.
+To open the notebook with Google Colab, just click the launch button in the top right corner of the book.
 ![image](img/launch_icon.png)

-If you found any error in the book, feel free to submit an issue by clicking the GitHub icon at the top right corner.
+Please feel free to report any errors you noticed in the book by selecting the GitHub symbol in the top right corner.